kreshuklab/plant-seg/README.md

 The pipeline is tuned for plant cell tissue acquired with confocal and light sheet microscopy.
 Pre-trained models are provided.

+## News:
+* As of version 1.4.3 plantseg is natively supported on Windows!

 ## Getting Started
-The recommended way of installing plantseg is via the conda package, which is only supported on Linux.
+The recommended way of installing plantseg is via the conda package, which is currently supported on Linux and Windows.
-Running plantseg on other operating systems (Windows 10, Mac OS) is currently possible only via a Docker image that we provide  ([see below](#docker-image)).
+Running plantseg on other operating systems on Mac OS is currently possible only via a Docker image that we provide  ([see below](#docker-image)).

 ### Prerequisites for conda package
-* Linux
+* Linux or Windows
-* (Optional) Nvidia GPU + CUDA
+* (Optional) Nvidia GPU with official Nvidia drivers installed

 or

-* Windows 10 / MacOS via Docker
+* MacOS via Docker

+### Install on Linux
-### Install Anaconda python
+#### Install Anaconda python
-- First step required to use the pipeline is installing anaconda python.
+First step required to use the pipeline is installing anaconda python.
 If you already have a working anaconda setup you can go directly to next item.
+Anaconda can be downloaded for all platforms from here [anaconda](https://www.anaconda.com/products/individual).
+We suggest to use Miniconda, because it is lighter and install fewer unnecessary packages.

 To download Anaconda Python open a terminal and type
 ```bash
 wget https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh